 Legend of the River King is not a game I played in my youth, when the Game Boy and Game Boy Color were active handheld systems, but is one I got into recently as an adult.
 Which is probably good, since I’m not sure I would have had the patience for this kind of experience back when I was a pre-teen getting more into action games, who needed a bit more narrative than this from my role-playing game experiences, to boot.
 With the patience of an adult who knows that relaxing is a requirement in life, though — one who is also not particularly enamored with the idea of actually going fishing — Legend of the River King scratched a particular itch for me.
 Enough so that I’m going to want to dive in to its sequel, too.

 The Nintendo 3DS eshop has the Game Boy Color editions of both Legend of the River King and its sequel available for $4.99 each, which is not a price point I’m about to complain about, especially not when I’m just happy to see a classic Natsume series besides Harvest Moon getting some Virtual Console love.
+[Edit: The 3DS eshop has since closed down.]
 That $5 MSRP is also 1/11th the price of the cheapest Game Boy copy on Ebay as of this writing, too, so, you know, there’s that to consider as well.
 It’s somewhat surprising that even these titles made it onto Virtual Console, just because the River King series simply does not have much representation outside of Japan.
 The last North American release came in 2007, for the DS, and is one of just four to come out in the region, despite the existence of 16 total games — core and spinoffs — in the series.
 These two are available, though, so if you have a 3DS and a desire to wait patiently for the fish to bite, well, you know where to spend your $5.